 This course provides an introduction to remote sensing and digital photogrammetry, with an emphasis on orthoimagery and LIDAR imagery and their use in geospatial technology.
-Topics include identification of types of remotely sensed imagery, electromagnetic spectrum, sensor types, resolution,
+Topics include identification of types of remotely sensed imagery, electromagnetic spectrum, sensor types, resolution, image classification, georeferencing, and digital photogrammetric functions, including image processing, resampling, compression, and measurements.

-GT 210L Remote Sensing Lab (1 SH) Semester Offered: Fall odd years
+GT 210L Remote Sensing Lab (1 SH)